google/comprehensive-rust/src/control-flow-basics/macros.md

 # Macros

+Macros are expanded into Rust code during compilation, and can take a variable number of arguments.
+They are distinguished by a `!` at the end.
 The Rust standard library includes an assortment of useful macros.
-Macros are distinguished by a `!` at the end.

 * `println!(format, ..)` prints a line to standard output, applying formatting described in [`std::fmt`](https://doc.rust-lang.org/std/fmt/index.html).
 * `format!(format, ..)` works just like `println!` but returns the result as a string.